Questions about money transfer to Iran.

 Noncommercial, personal remittances do not include charitable donations to or for the benefit of an entity or funds to support a business.
 Those uses may require a specific license.

-OFAC guidance authorizes U.S. persons to hand-carry noncommercial, personal remittances on their own behalf, subject to restrictions.
+OFAC has published guidance indicating that U.S. persons may hand-carry noncommercial, personal remittances on their own behalf, subject to restrictions — confirm the current rules before traveling.

 If a transfer has not yet been paid out, we can usually update or cancel it.
 Contact support as soon as possible.